 - All staff, including temporary or supply staff, are aware of the medical conditions within the setting and understand their duty of care to children in an emergency. - A child's IHP explains what help they need in an emergency. - Permission from parents/carers will be sought and recorded in the IHP for sharing the IHP. - Staff should receive updates once a year from the SN/HV for asthma and other medical needs and know how to act in an emergency.
-Additional training is prioritised for key staff members who work with pupils who have specific medical conditions supported by an Individual Health Plan i.e. Diabetes. - If a child needs to be taken to hospital, a member of staff will always accompany them and will stay with them until a parent/carer arrives, this member of staff will ensure they take the child's IHP with them as they accompany the child to the hospital.
+Additional training is prioritised for key staff members who work with pupils who have specific medical conditions supported by an Individual Health Plan i.e. Diabetes. - The action required for staff to take in an emergency for the common conditions at this setting is displayed in prominent locations for all staff including classrooms, kitchens, the staff room and electronically. - If a child needs to be taken to hospital, a member of staff will always accompany them and will stay with them until a parent/carer arrives, this member of staff will ensure they take the child's IHP with them as they accompany the child to the hospital.
 This setting will try to ensure that the staff member will be one the child knows.
 The staff member concerned should inform a member of the setting's senior management and/or the setting's critical incidents team, about the emergency.
 If the parent comes to the setting to take their child to the hospital, staff must ensure that the IHP is given to the parent.
 The setting may need to consider having a risk assessment in place for when it is not appropriate to take a child to hospital in personal transportation and should wait for an ambulance to transport the child i.e. in the event of an asthma attack or anaphylaxis.